bm2-lab/iSTBench/README.md

 --sample MENDER --nclust 7 --tech BaristaSeq \
 > Data/BaristaSeq/IntergrationRe/MENDER.output &
 ```
-The "input_file" and "output_file" should be set to the exact path of the input and output file according to the actual situation.
-The complete code for running other methods is stored in the "Benchmark/RunModel/TerminalRun.py" file.
-Different methods require distinct parameter settings.
-The specific meanings of the parameters can be referenced in the "Benchmark/RunModel/parameters.txt" file.
+The "input_file" and "output_file" should be set to the exact paths of the input and output files, depending on the actual setup.
+The complete code for running other methods is available in the "Benchmark/RunModel/TerminalRun.sh" file.
+Each method has specific parameter settings, and the details of these parameters can be found in the "Benchmark/RunModel/parameters.txt" file.
 ## 2. Spatial alignment
 In this section, we evaluate the performance of different methods in spatial alignment.
-We used the STAligner framework to correct  coordinates between slices based on the integration embeddings and domains identification from each method.
-To demonstrate the effectiveness of spatial alignment, we applied rotations to slices within the same data.
-This approach allowed us to clearly illustrate the impact of spatial alignment.
-Specifically, for each slice in a data, rotations of 0°, 20°, 40°, and so on were applied.
-The code for performing slices rotation on the specified data is as follows:
+We used the STAligner framework to correct coordinates between slices based on the integration embeddings and domain identification from each method.
+To demonstrate the effectiveness of spatial alignment, we applied rotations to slices within the same dataset.
+This approach clearly illustrates the impact of spatial alignment.
+Specifically, rotations of 0°, 20°, 40°, and so on were applied to each slice in the dataset.
+The code for performing slice rotations on the specified data is as follows:
 ```python
 nohup python Benchmark/Alignment/Rotate_spatial.py \
 --input_file ./Data/BaristaSeq/sample_data \